How to set up and install a computer printer

 - In the Printers window, click the Add a printer icon.

-- After completing the above steps, you should see the Windows Printer Wizard.
+- After completing the above steps, see the Windows Printer Wizard.
 Click Next to start the wizard.

 - Next, you have the choice of installing a Local or Network printer.
-If the printer is connected to your computer, choose Local printer attached to this computer and click Next.
+If the printer connects directly to your computer, choose Local printer attached to this computer and click Next.

-- When prompted for the location of the printer drivers, browse to the directory of your drivers or point it to the printer CD.
+- When prompted for the printer driver location, browse to the directory of your drivers or point it to the printer CD.

-After the printer is installed, you can use Windows to print a self-test page to help verify the printer is working.
+After installing the printer, you can use Windows to print a self-test page to help verify the printer is working.

 Microsoft Windows users